guigolab/FA-nf/README.md

 * **generateResultFiles**: it generates report files
 * **generateGFF3File**: if GFF provided as input, it provides a modified GFF with additional information

+### Formatted databases

+* For BLAST: ```blastDbPath = "/path/to/db"``` It looks for formatted database files (normally named db.p* for protein type based ones), otherwise it will try to format FASTA file with that name
+* For DIAMOND: ```blastDbPath = "/path/to/db"``` It looks for a single formatted database file (normally named db.dmnd), otherwise it will try to format the FASTA file with that name (gzip compressed files accepted)

 ### About blast_annotator

 Retrieval of GO terms from BLAST results can be performed either from [BLAST2GO](https://www.blast2go.com/) results or from other methods as far as a BLAST2GO-compatible output format is provided.